aws-samples/aws-database-acceleration-toolkit/README.md

 ## Getting Started

-This section demonstrate how you can leverage DAT to provision new cluster.
+This section demonstrate how you can leverage DAT to provision new database cluster.

 ## Prerequisites